product-science/docs/docs/android/gradle.md

 ## 1. Credentials
 Product Science shared access credentials (`productscience.properties` file) via Bitwarden sent.
-Please place it in the root directory of your project.
+Please place this file in the root directory of your project.

 !!! info
     If your build environment does not allow network access to our servers as specified above,